mozilla/uniffi-rs/docs/manual/src/udl/callback_interfaces.md

 Callback interfaces are a special implementation of [Rust traits implemented by foreign languages](../foreign_traits.md).

-These are described in both UDL and proc-macros as an explict "callback interface".
+These are described in both UDL and proc-macros as an explicit "callback interface".
 They are (soft) deprecated, remain now for backwards compatibility, but probably should be avoided.